jasonyingling/easy-footnotes/readme.txt

 2. Several footnotes (feetnote?) at the bottom of the post.

 == Changelog ==

+= 1.0.12 =
+* Changing how footnotes are numbered to avoid duplicates caused by `the_content` filtering being applied earlier in themes.

 = 1.0.11 =
 * Fixed bug to prevent tooltips from opening off the screen